Skip to Main Content

 • Draft and Iterate on a Final Essay – create a final essay based on a process of repeating the action of text generation on the results of each prior action [i.e., ask follow up questions to build on or clarify initial results].

 Despite their power to create text, generative AI systems are far from perfect and their ability to “answer” questions can be misleading, deceiving, or outright false.
 Described below are some current problems adapted from an essay written by Bernard Marr at Forbes Magazine and reiterated by researchers studying LLMs and writing.
-These issues focus on problems with using ChatGPT, but they are applicable to any current Large Language Model.
+These issues focus on problems with using ChatGPT, but they are applicable to any current Large Language Model program.

-• Trouble generating long-form, structured content – ChatGPT and other systems are inadequate at producing long-form content that follows a particular structure, format, or narrative flow.
+• Trouble Generating Long-form, Structured Content.
+ChatGPT and other systems are inadequate at producing long-form content that follows a particular structure, format, or narrative flow.
 The models are capable of creating coherent and grammatically correct text and, as a result, they are currently best suited for generating shorter pieces of content like summaries of topics, bullet point lists, or brief explanations.
 However, they are poor at creating a comprehensive, coherent, and well-structured college-level research paper.

-• Accuracy problems or grammatical issues -- the sensitivity to typographical errors, grammatical errors, and misspellings is currently very limited in LLMs.
+• Accuracy Problems or Grammatical Issues.
+The sensitivity to typographical errors, grammatical errors, and misspellings is currently very limited in LLMs.
 The models may produce responses that are technically correct, but they may not be entirely accurate in terms of context or relevance.
 This limitation can be particularly challenging when processing complex or specialized information where accuracy and precision are essential.
 Given this, never take the information that is generated at face value; always proofread and verify the results!

 Ethical Considerations